-A patch test is used to find the allergic cause of contact eczema and other types of skin reactions such as reactions to drugs.
+A patch test is used to find allergic causes of eczema/dermatitis and some other types of skin reactions such as reactions to drugs.

 Video on this subject